dhis2/dhis2-android-docs/content/capture-app/android-specific-features.md

 >
 >  An easy way to differentiate them is by looking at the word at the bottom left corner.
 The word 'Event' will always be in event programs.
 In tracker will appear the name of the tracked entity type (person, patient, building, etc.).
 For data sets, the word 'DataSets' will be shown next to the number of records.

+For those implementations where the users have access to only one program or dataset, the App will skip the home and will open directly the program or datasaset screen with the event, TEI or dataset list to reduce the number of clicks and streamline the process of data entry.

+[screenshots]

 ## Sharing Data { #capture_app_generic_shargin }